samsheffield/2D_Game_Design/docs/week2.md

 This week you'll begin a small game prototype that you'll work on over the next two weeks for homework.
 This exercise is intended to help you learn some basic C# scripting and Unity game development practices.

 ### Overview:
-For this exercise, you will prototype a simple game in which a player moves towards a goal while avoiding some kind of conflict.
-You will design the conflict and level architecture to somehow complicate the player's ability to reach the goal in a fun and engaging way.
+For this exercise, you will prototype a simple game in which a player moves towards a goal while navigating .
+Next week you will add some form of conflict to the level architecture which somehow complicates the player's ability to reach the goal in a fun and engaging way.

 Your player will have a simple movement mechanic that you design using a combination of keyboard input and Rigidbody2D physics.